University of FloridaSolutions for Your Life

 Cook

 Heat foods to safe temperatures.
-People who are in the high-risk groups for listeriosis should cook, until steaming hot, all luncheon meats, cold cuts, other deli-style meats, and poultry.
+People who are in the high-risk groups for listeriosis should cook, until steaming hot (165°F), all luncheon meats, cold cuts, other deli-style meats, and poultry (FSIS 1999; Ramaswamy et al. 2007).

-The 2005 FDA Food Code recommends to cook to an internal temperature of 165ºF or above for 15 seconds for most potentially hazardous foods (refer to Sections 3–4: Destruction of Organisms of Public Health Concern, Subpart 3–401 of the 2005 FDA Food Code, for specific details on cooking temperatures).
+The 2009 FDA Food Code recommends cooking most potentially hazardous foods to an internal temperature of 165°F or above for 15 seconds (refer to Sections 3–4: Destruction of Organisms of Public Health Concern, Subparts 3-401 and 3-501 of the 2009 FDA Food Code for specific details on cooking temperatures)(FDA 2009).

-Freezing or refrigeration will not kill L. monocytogenes, and it can grow and multiply in refrigerated storage.
-At the present time, proper cooking, preventing cross-contamination of raw and cooked food, proper personal hygiene, and good sanitation are the best measures to control Listeria.
+Freezing or refrigeration will not kill L. monocytogenes; it can grow and multiply in refrigerated storage.
+At the present time, proper cooking and personal hygiene, good sanitation, and preventing cross-contamination of raw and cooked food are the best measures to control Listeria.
 Recommendations to reduce the incidence of foodborne listeriosis include the following:

 • Completely cook or boil foods like hot dogs and poultry products until they become steaming hot.